natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-4E%20Early.md

 ** Has strong air-to-air support capability with access to [[AIM-9B Sidewinder]] missiles, powerful quick-firing 20mm Mk11 Mod 5 gun pods, or a combination of both
 ** Can carry three gun pods at once for a devastating one-second burst mass ** Has powerful ground-attack capability, sporting a variety of unguided bombs and rockets, as well as guided AGM-12B Bullpup guided missiles and AGM-62A Walleye guided bombs
+** Can Obliterate bases in Air RB with 250kg bombs and Napalm Mk77s
 * Decent acceleration
+* Effective Radar Warning Receiver in up-tiers

 '''Cons:'''

 * 2x 20mm cannons have low ammo (only 100 rounds each) and aren't particularly powerful ** Inaccurate when stock; since they are your only weapon when stock, this makes for a painful stock grind
 * High speed manoeuvres can easily cause wings to rip
+* Is Fragile when hit in the tail or wing
+** potentially looses control even if the control surfaces are still intact
 * Atrocious energy retention
 * Mediocre top speed
 * Mediocre climb rate compared to planes it can face